 The BMW Group’s premium motorbikes roll off the production line in the capital.
 But not only the motorbikes themselves, but also their production is spectacular: more than 2,200 employees from over 20 nations work hand in hand, supported by state-of-the-art technology, to produce high-quality bikes.
 Visitors also experience the unique insights: The BMW Group Plant Berlin offers public plant tours.Go to Berlin Plant Tour

 The BMW Group plant in Dingolfing is the largest vehicle plant of the BMW Group in Europe.
 The plant site measures 2.8 million square metres.
 Around 17,000 employees ensure smooth production processes – and pave the way for the mobility of tomorrow.
 Today, the site is already the showcase for automotive topics of the future.
 This is primarily due to the BMW iX, which has been rolling off their production line since July 2021: It is fully electric, fully networked and drives automatically.
 Series production of the sixth BMW 7 Series generation began in Dingolfing in July 2022.
-The BMW Group Plant Dingolfing is a target group location that offers its tour formats for trade visitors and closed groups.
-Public tours are therefore not bookable.
+A visit to the BMW Group plant in Dingolfing is only available to special stakeholders of the site and needs to be arranged in advance.
+Tours for private individuals and corresponding registrations are not planned until further notice.

 At the BMW Group plant in Landshut, around 3,500 employees manufacture, among other things, components for the pioneering BMW i models, i.e. vehicles with partially or fully electric drive systems.
 With future-oriented technologies, the plant plays the role of an innovation-driver as an in-house component production facility.
 Day after day, the employees ensure that a piece of Landshut’s innovative power is in almost every BMW, MINI and Rolls-Royce, as well as in many BMW motorbikes.
 The BMW Group Plant Landshut is a target group location that offers its tour formats for trade visitors and closed groups.
 Public tours are therefore not bookable.